As seen in:

 Computer science pros love to tinker.
 That shows interest and looks great on a resume.
 The following sections can create a good container for your past successes:

-Projects - In this section, put independent work like video games you’ve developed, sites you’ve worked on, or apps you’ve developed.
+Projects - In a resume projects section, put independent work like video games you’ve developed, sites you’ve worked on, or apps you’ve developed.
+They are a great idea for less experienced candidates.

 Activities - An activities section is a great place for job seekers who attend hackathons or belong to clubs to showcase their interests.